neotheicebird/abundance_auth/README.md

 3. To get started with default Auth0 configuration, first we need to create an application inside auth0.
 To do that, click on applications > create Application.
 Name the application, say "Abundance", select SPA as the type (Single page application), and click create.
 4. Create a file name "auth_config.json" based of auth_config.json.example.
 From the "basic information" section shown after creating new application, Copy the `client Id` and `Domain` of the application created into auth_config.json file across respective fields.
 5. Click on APIs tab in Auth0 and copy the "audience" value into respective field in auth_config.json.
+6. Please make sure "allowed logout urls" and "allowed web origins" field in Auth0.com has the URL the app is deployed to, For development please add `http://localhost:4200/` to it.

 ## Configuration